Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

 \subsubsection{Frobenius maps}

-Another important example arises if $M$ is the set of solutions of a system of algebraic equations over the algebraic closure of $\mathbb{F}_{q}$ (i.e., the finite field with $q=p^{n}$ elements), and $f$ is the Frobenius map $ Frob $: $x\rightarrow x^{q}.$ These functions are often called the \emph{ Weil zeta functions} although it should be noted that the first examples were originally considered by E. Artin.
+Let $M$ be the set of solutions of a system of algebraic equations in $r$ variables over the algebraic closure of the finite field $\mathbb{F}_{q}$ and let $f$ be the Frobenius map $\mathrm{Frob}$: $( x_{1},\ldots ,x_{r}) \rightarrow( x_{1}^{q},\ldots,x_{r}^{q}).$ In the case of curves, the dynamic zeta function defined by (\ref {dynamic_zeta_definition}) is equivalent to a number-theoretic zeta function introduced by Artin.